mainmatter/playbook/project-procedure/digital-products/README.md

 # Digital Product Projects

-Developing digital products is a complex process during which an idea or problem is transformed into a software based solution.
-In order to complete that process effectively and successfully, a well-defined procedure is required that clearly prescribes which steps to take in what order and that involves all stakeholders.
-All the relevant information to each step and the respective outcomes need to be accessible to everyone involved at all times.
+Digital Product development is a complex procedure.
+Besides purely technical aspects, transforming a potentially vague idea into a product that users can and will use or solving a business problem through software also requires to take several other aspects into account.
+In order to achieve an ideal result that best pursues a project's goals, various groups with different backgrounds and motivations need to collaborate closely.
+A clearly prescribed sequence of steps and actions to take in a particular order helps making this process as effective as possible while involving all stakeholders and their individual expertise.

 Digital product projects can be broken down into four main stages: